 For the Edible Garden

-Fertilize vegetable garden 1 month after planting or after plants emerge by side-dressing alongside rows with Gardner & Bloome Vegetable Food.
-There is still time to plant summer vegetables such as beets, broccoli (starts), cabbage (starts), carrots, cauliflower (starts), celery (starts), corn, cucumber (starts), kale, lettuce (starts), leeks, parsley (starts), pepper (starts), potatoes (end of month), radish, snap beans, squash (starts), and tomato (starts).
+Plant: beets, broccoli (starts), cabbage (starts), carrots, celery, (starts), cauliflower (starts), corn, cucumber (starts), kale, lettuce (starts), leeks, parsley (starts), pepper (starts), potatoes (end of month), radish, snap beans, squash (starts), tomato (starts)

 In the Garden Shed